nyc-cto/tms/docs/getting-started.md

 # Command to push back to the original source repository
 serge push sampleconfigs.serge
 ```
-2. (B) FOR PYTHON APPS: Just run `python your_py_file.py` to execute any code you would like to run.

-3. Remember you can change any code you would like locally in your machine (not inside Docker) and it will take effect within Docker.
-Use this step to make some changes to your code.
-Navigate into your application directory within the Docker container and verify that the changes appear correctly.

-4. To tear down just run `exit` inside of the shell session.
-And you can ctrl+c to stop the container from running.
+# Running Translation Service w/ Docker

+These are documented in [translation_service/README](https://github.com/nyc-cto/tms/blob/master/translation_service/README.md)

+The Docker image is setup to run the Translation service Python application.
+The current image is setup to use Python 3.8.5 and will install any dependencies specified in `/translation_service/requirements.txt` during the build process.
+Just run `python your_py_file.py` to execute any python code.

+# Running Wordpress or Google Docs Import/Export Services w/ Docker

+These are documented in [import_export/README](https://github.com/nyc-cto/tms/blob/master/import_export/README.md)

+The Docker image is setup to run these Python applications.
+The current image is setup to use Python 3.8.5 and will install any dependencies specified in `/import_export/requirements.txt` during the build process.
+Just run `python your_py_file.py` to execute any python code.

-### Troubleshooting
+# Troubleshooting

-#### Directory Permissions issue.
+## Directory Permissions issue.
 It may look like the following:
 ```
 Deleting directory '/var/serge/vcs/'
 Creating directory '/var/serge/vcs/'